Yale Silver Scholars – Early MBA option

 Yale is not the only school that admits college seniors for an MBA.
 Till very recently, Harvard and Stanford were the other prominent schools that were willing to look at applicants without work experience.

 Now, a host of other programs have been added to that list.
-While Stanford is open to college seniors, and Harvard offers its 2+2 program, Chicago Booth says it is open to Early Career candidates (including college seniors), Stern says that post-college work experience is not required for applying and also has a scholarship only for college seniors.
+While Stanford is open to college seniors, and Harvard offers its 2+2 program, Chicago Booth says it is open to Early Career candidates (including college seniors), Stern says that post-college work experience is not required for applying and also .

 Columbia states that it is open to applications from college seniors on its website.
 MIT Sloan too is open to college seniors and even offers a fee waiver to college seniors who have graduated from U.S. institutions.
 Indian School of Business in India too has its popular YLP program for college seniors.
 Given this wide variety of choice, why is the Silver Scholars program so special?